jimmycv07/ML-Final-project/README.md

 # Machine Learning Final Project

 ## Environment
-- It's high recommended to run on the colab, otherwise you will have to reconstruct the environment by requirement.txt
+- It's high recommended to run on **Colab**, otherwise you will have to reconstruct the environment by requirement.txt
 ## Training
 - Edit and make sure the path of training, testing dataset and the sample submission is valid
 - Run all and you will get a model store as pickle file